1300 241 141

 Cygnet Bay – Lullumb Experience – One Arm Point

 Enjoy a hearty breakfast before joining Rosanna for a short drive to Lullumb for the Southern Cross Lullumb Experience.
 Bolo will welcome you to Bardi – Jawi country and guide you through a fascinating cultural journey at Lullumb, the spectacular and pristine coastal country of his ancestors.
 This secluded place is where Bolo shares his cultural knowledge with visitors.
 This relaxed journey unfolds through cultural stories, songs, hands on experiences and survival skills including hunting methods.
 The tour culminates with a cook up of all the bush tucker that has been collected and caught during the tour and a traditional Kimberley damper.
 After the tour a picnic lunch will be served, before returning to your accommodation to freshen up.
-We will be leaving at 3pm to One Arm Point, a laid back remote Aboriginal community north of Cygnet Bay.
+Afterwards we will be visiting One Arm Point, a laid back remote Aboriginal community north of Cygnet Bay.
 Rosanna will give you a personal insight into this stunning coastline with spectacular views out to the Buccaneer Archipelago.
-Watch in amazement as the massive tides rip past the many small islands.
 Learn about local Aboriginal culture and immerse yourself in their unique lifestyle.
-Take a tour of the hatchery and see a working aquaculture centre with a range of local art and artefacts on sale.
-Purchase trochus shells and jewellery which has been locally carved out of this beautiful shell, which only the local Aboriginal people are allowed to collect.
+You have the opportunity to purchase trochus shells and jewellery which has been locally carved out of this beautiful shell, which only the local Aboriginal people are allowed to collect.
 Return to your accommodation late in the afternoon.
 Join Rosanna for a farewell dinner and the opportunity to discuss women's business further.
-Accommodation: Cygnet Bay Pearlers Village, Eco Tents.
+Accommodation: Cygnet Bay Pearlers Village, Safari Tents.
 Breakfast, Lunch and Dinner provided.

 Day 5